jachen199/Discryption/README.md

         ```node index.js```
 >    6. If you see:
         ```Discord bot is online and ready```
->    Then terminate the bot and then continue with adding the bot to your personal server.
+>    then terminate the bot and then continue with adding the bot to your personal server.
 >    If you do not see it, please contact me at jchen199@syr.edu and I can run the bot while it is in use.

 >To add Discryption to your server: